 Also the logs of the vault dwellers generally.
 The vaults turned out to be not such a great idea... though 3 vaults did avoid horrible fates by themselves:

 Vault 21 actually prospered for 200 years without any major incident, since it was established that gambling would be the answer and solution to any and all problems.
-Turns out, this actually worked.
-The ultimate fate of that vault is that Mr. House came to them and convinced them to use the structural resources of the lower portion of the vault to build New Vegas, and they convinced him to allow the top portion to be transformed into a hotel.
+Turns out, this actually worked, with the vault prospering.
+The ultimate fate of that vault is that Mr. House (with a Luck Stat of 10) came to them, won the entire vault in a game of blackjack and used the structural resources of the lower portion to build New Vegas, before filling it with concrete.
+They, for their part, convinced him to allow the top portion to be transformed into a hotel instead.

 Vault 19 wasn't as fortunate, as the citizens were split up into "Red" and "Blue" sections of the vault, each with it's own Overseer, and both sides convinced that the other side was secretly making them go insane.
 It isn't revealed what the ultimate fate of the vault really is, as by the time you find it, the Powder Gangers who escaped from prison are using it as a hideout.
 The vault is dilapidated and rusted out, but functioning without any problems.
 There aren't any signs of corpses or skeletons anywhere, even with the cave of fire geckos living directly beneath it.
 Just no indication at all of what happened to them.